Logo for Vitruvian Fitness of Wheat Ridge

 The same principle applies in the gym.
 When your body is well-organized, even heavy loads feel manageable, and complex movements become second nature.
 Strength isn’t just about brute force—it’s about moving efficiently, with every part of your body contributing to the task.

-Growing up, we talked about who was or was not coordinated.
-At the time, I just thought that meant who looked goofy and discombobulated when they moved (and subsequently got picked last on the playground) versus who looked athletic and graceful (and always got picked first).
+Growing up, we used the term coordinated.
+At the time, I just thought that meant someone who looked goofy when they moved (and subsequently got picked last on the playground) versus someone who looked athletic and graceful (and always got picked first).

 Movement organization seems like a better term to me now.
 Not only because it allows me to leave the stigma of being uncoordinated behind (I was that kid - true story) but also because becoming organized is an easier term and process to swallow.